priya-nb695/weather-monitoring-app/README.md

     npm i  react-chartjs-2 chart.js

-5. Start the backend server:
+6. Start the backend server:

    cd backend
    node index.js

-6. Start the frontend app:
+7. Start the frontend app:

    cd weather-frontend
    npm start

-7. To test backend
+8. To test backend
    cd backend
    npm test

 # Usage Instructions

+Start the backend server first then frontend

-The ui will fetch the stored data from backend and display in the bar graphs hover the mouse on the bargraph  to see the avg, min, max tempeature of the city of the previous  day (because it saves the data of that day in midnight)
+The ui will fetch the stored data from backend and display in the bar graphs . hover the mouse on the bargraph  to see the avg, min, max tempeature of the city of the previous  day (because it saves the data of that day in midnight)

+(If the data not saved  in db it will use sample to show result )

-The  data will be fecthed in every 5 mins and it can be seen in the backend dir console
+The  data will be fecthed in every 2 mins and it can be seen in the backend dir console and in the UI its shown as current weather data (if the  readingis  NA , wait for second reading  then cange the city and check) the user can select the city from the provided dropdown

 The  data(the aggregrated data like avg, min, max) will be stored in database at midnight of every day